 As mentioned before a normal 1:1:1:1 ratio of butter, eggs, flour and sugar.

 As far as apples is concerned, I used the granny smith.
 My go-to apple for an apple cake/pie.
-This apple does not mush easily, you keep slices of apples in your cake and the flavor is crisp.
+This apple does not mush easily, so the apple slices stay whole and relatively crisp.
 Something that is a nice contrast with the sweetness of the cake.
 This recipe also calls for banana.
-My advice is to use ripe banana, but stay away from the overly ripe ones; it does not taste right.
+My advice is to use ripe banana, but stay away from the overly ripe ones; not the ones you use for banana bread; it does not taste right.

 That’s all there is to it.
 Of course you need to cut, peel, slice, mix, pour 🙂